 One major benefit of having a data lake is the ability to store massive amounts of data.
 As big data continues to grow, the need for that near limitless storage capability has grown with it.
 Data lakes also allow for added processing power while also providing the ability to handle numerous jobs at the same time.
 These are all capabilities that have been increasingly in demand as more enterprises use big data analytics tools.

 Many different types of solutions are required to support the wide range of big data use cases.
 From simple spreadsheets to advanced analytics and marketing solutions to analytics engines, Qubole provides effortless integration to centrally analyze your data all in one spot.

-SPREADSHEETS AND ANALYTICS TOOLS: Through ODBC connectors, Qubole customers can connect to Microsoft Excel and tools from leading analytics vendors such as Tableau, Looker, Qlik, Microstratgey, and TIBCO Jaspersoft.
+SPREADSHEETS AND ANALYTICS TOOLS: Through ODBC connectors, Qubole customers, such as Data Analysts, can connect to Microsoft Excel and tools from leading analytics vendors such as Tableau, Looker, Qlik, Microstratgey, and TIBCO Jaspersoft.
 In addition, the R statistical programming language can be integrated with Qubole using ODBC/REST APIs.

 ANALYTICS ENGINES: Qubole offers connectors for massively parallel processing databases such as Vertica as well as relational database engines such as Microsoft SQL Server and the MySQL open source database, and NoSQL databases such as MongoDB.